Best of Romania in 3 Days: Bucharest & Beyond

-Romania isn’t on everyone’s bucket list, but before heading to the Middle East this summer, I decided to spend three days in Dracula’s land to see why.
-Even after my short visit, I still don’t have an answer.
-This country is full of hidden (and not-so-hidden) gems—magical castles, historic churches, and insane landscapes just waiting to be explored.
-It’s beautiful, rich in history, and definitely worth a visit.
+Romania isn’t on everyone’s bucket list, and honestly, I don’t know why.
+Before heading to the Middle East this summer, I decided to spend three days in Dracula’s land—and I was blown away.
+This country is full of hidden (and not-so-hidden) gems—magical castles, historic churches, and breathtaking landscapes just waiting to be explored.
+If you’re wondering how to experience the best of Romania in 3 days, this itinerary will guide you through all the must-see sights and unforgettable experiences.

 Disclaimer: Some of the links above are affiliate links.
 That means if you book or make a purchase through the links, I will earn a small commission at no extra cost to you!
 The money will help run this site.
 Thank you!